keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 Ten active oribtals in the electronic structure of iron-prorphyrin complex typical of [haem proteins](https://www.nobelprize.org/prizes/chemistry/1962/perspectives/).
 Calculated at the CAS(14e,14o) level of theory with $$ A_1 $$ symmetry. —["Methodological CASPT2 study of the valence excited states of an iron-porphyrin complex"](https://doi.org/10.1007/s00894-017-3226-y), *Journal of Molecular Modelling*, vol. 23, *53*, **(2017)**
 {:.figcaption}

 - % [Research in 2023](https://doi.org/10.1021/jacs.3c07625) proposes why azulene's light emission is special from the excited state: it has a unique anti-aromatic properties that means it disobeys a long standing principle in photochemistry -- that photon emission is from the lowest electronic state of a give electron spin state.
-It also displays beautiful examples of (anti)aromatic ring currents.  %This paper has a really good illustration of pi-aromaticity, whether it forms multiple small rigns, or one large ring aroudn the perimeter
+It also displays beautiful examples of (anti)aromatic ring currents.  %This paper has a really good illustration of pi-aromaticity, whether it forms multiple small rigns, or one large ring around the perimeter

+- Link back to GFP chromophores etc?

 ### Retinal, in our eye 👁️ and in microbes 🦠
  - % Bacteriorhodopsin, occurs in the "purple membrane" which is 60 % protein by weight, and perhaps intimately linked with vision itself as the origin origin of molecular basis of light detection since the retinal that has been used to pump protons is also what drives occular vision.